srgk26/junest_build_image/README.md

 This will give my own junest image with the same name, 'junest-x86_64.tar.gz'.

-I will then export this image to my unprivileged Linux system, and execute these:
+I will then export this image to my unprivileged Linux system, and execute these in the guest system:

 ```
 ## Downloading Junest